Kyung Hee University’s Smart Space and Defense Convergence Research Institute holds the 6th K-Space Working Group meeting

 Kyung Hee’s space capabilities are well known.
 Korea Pathfinder Lunar Orbit (KPLO), Korea’s first lunar probe that successfully entered lunar orbit, was equipped with a magnetic field measuring device developed by Kyung Hee.
 In addition, the Department of Space Science participates in the ‘Commercial Lunar Payload Services (CLPS)’ hosted by NASA to develop a lunar space environment monitor mounted on an unmanned lunar probe scheduled for launch in 2024.

 Professor Park Soo-jong of the Department of Space Exploration introduced the operational status and future plans of the K-Space Working Group.
 Professor Park said, “As a space researcher, the space I thought of was a direct industry.
-While participating in the K-Space Working Group, I first thought about indirect space industries such as space management,” he said.
+While participating in the K-Space Working Group, I first thought regarding indirect space industries such as space management,” he said.
 “Convergence research creates new synergies.
 Looking into the future, I am contemplating what role our university can play and whether it can lead the space industry.”

 Lee Boo-yeon, director of the US Embassy in Korea, made a presentation on US space policy.
 He emphasized the importance and solidity of the ROK-US alliance and revealed the current status of cooperation and technology development of related organizations around the world.
 Lee Jae-jin, director of the Korea Astronomical Research Institute, introduced a cooperative project between Korea and NASA.
 Director Lee emphasized, “The Korea Astronomical Research Institute is the most actively cooperating with NASA among national institutions,” and explained various projects to explore the mystery of the birth of the universe.